 Instructions

 - Combine the ingredients.
-Add the olive oil, balsamic vinegar, apple cider vinegar, honey, Dijon mustard, salt, and black pepper to a small bowl.
+Add the balsamic vinegar, apple cider vinegar, honey, Dijon mustard, salt, and black pepper to a small bowl and whisk to combine.

 - Emulsify the dressing.
-Whisk the ingredients thoroughly until they are completely combined and the vinaigrette becomes fully emulsified, resulting in a creamy and smooth texture.
-Serve immediately and store any leftover dressing in a glass jar.
+While continuing to whisk, slowly pour in the olive oil to emulsify the dressing, resulting in a creamy and smooth texture.
+Store any leftover dressing in a glass jar.

 Comments